 In cases where classroom space is not functional as related to a disability, a faculty member may have a class relocated as a disability related workplace accommodation.
 Faculty seeking a workplace accommodation should contact the ADA Accommodations Case Manager, Ryan Bangham, at 860-486-2036 or via e-mail at firstname.lastname@example.org for further assistance.
 Faculty should also be aware, at times, a class may need to be relocated due to a student's disability.
 This is coordinated through the Center for Students with Disabilities in collaboration with the Registrar’s Office

 The following statement regarding students with disabilities is recommended to be included in a class syllabus:

 The University of Connecticut is committed to protecting the rights of individuals with disabilities and assuring that the learning environment is accessible.
 If you anticipate or experience physical or academic barriers based on disability or pregnancy, please let me know immediately so that we can discuss options.
 Students who require accommodations must contact the Center for Students with Disabilities, Wilbur Cross Building Room 204, (860) 486-2020, or http://csd.uconn.edu/.

 Refer to the Center for Excellence in Teaching and Learning website for other Syllabus Policy Statements.

-> As part of the Universal Website Accessibility Policy, faculty and staff developing websites have a responsibility to ensure their website(s) is accessible to people with disabilities.
+As part of the Information and Communication Technology (ICT) Accessibility Policy, faculty and staff developing websites have a responsibility to ensure their website(s) is accessible to people with disabilities.
 Refer to the IT Accessibility website for further information regarding website development.

-> Web Accessibility Tools and Resources
+Web Accessibility Tools and Resources